narmeshnigam/omvix/readme_files/readme_book_a_demo.md

 - **H1**: “Book Your Free Smart Home Consultation”
 - **Subtext**: “Talk to our experts—online or on-site—for personalized guidance.”
-- **Visual Prompt**: Omvix consultant on a tablet call with a client
+- **Visual Prompt**: iSwift consultant on a tablet call with a client

 ---